 Common Forms of Roof Damage

-A typical roof in Texas can often last for 20 years or longer, but in order to ensure this lifespan it must be well-maintained.
-Knowing some of the common forms of roof damage in Houston and the signs of a damaged roof is essential if you want to keep your roof in good condition.
+A typical roof in Texas can often last for 20 years or longer, but in order to ensure this lifespan, it must be well-maintained.
+Knowing some of the common forms of and the signs of roof damage in Houston is essential if you want to keep your roof in good condition.
 It’s a good idea to get a free roofing inspection at least once a year.

 Here Are Some Common Types of Damage To Watch For.

 - Wind Damage – High winds can very easily damage a roof, especially on the corners which are high-stress areas.
 If the wind loosens the roof at the corners it can then push underneath the rest of the roof and cause it to tear apart.
 Rain or hail can then fall on the exposed areas, causing further damage.
 Wind also causes debris to fly around the roof, which can block drainage pipes.

 - Tears or Cracks – Cracking and tearing is common in roofs with shingles or tiles.
 Once a crack has formed, water can seep into the attic or top of the house.
 Cracks can’t always be seen from the ground and some are only noticeable upon close inspection.